-We have seen an issue with Windows 10 on the zSpace AIO systems with serial numbers starting with ZW3xxxxxxx where some customers have reported intermittent loss of their wireless network connections.
+We have seen an issue with Windows 10 on the zSpace 300 systems where some customers have reported intermittent loss of their wireless network connections.
 When checking their network connections in the system tray, the system will show no wireless connections available.

 One potential cause we have seen is that the Broadcom 802.11ac network adapter on Windows 10 appears to have issues with low bandwidth and weak signal strength, which causes the network adapter to try to reset itself.
 When it does, it may intermittently malfunction and no longer is able to connect to a network.

 The first workaround is to reset the wireless adapter by disabling and re-enabling the wireless connection.
 To do this, use the following steps:

 - Click on the Windows Start icon in the bottom left corner of the screen and select Settings.

 - Select the Network & Internet and then select Change Adapter Options.